Things You Need to Know Before Applying for OPT

 - Copy of most recent F-1 visa

-- Check for $410 made out to U.S. Department of Homeland Security
+- Personal check/cashier's check/money order for $410 made out to U.S. Department of Homeland Security

-- Passport Photos with name and I-94 number written on the back
+- 2 Passport Photos (taken within the last 30 days) with name and I-94 number written on the back

 - Previous EAD cards, if applicable